mtesauro/postern/README.md

 postern
 =======

-An agent allowing secure access to encryption materials from a centra, server.
+An agent allowing secure access to encryption materials from the Barbican key management API.